-Shoot or Troll For A Jackson Crappie Stringer
+Shoot Docks Or Troll For A Lake Jackson Crappie Stringer

-GON fished with Rick Howard last month and filled this stringer after a day of shooting docks and trolling.
+GON fished with Rick Howard last month and filled a stringer after a day of shooting docks and trolling.

 I just couldn’t believe it.
 It was early April, the water temperature was in the high 60s and Rick Howard of Warner Robins wanted to troll in 30 feet of water to try and show me a Jackson crappie.
 I thought, shouldn’t we be in the backs of the pockets looking for a shallow bite?
 Ten minutes later rods began to bounce and crappie began to fall into the livewell, and it was then that I realized I was in no position to question such a crappie-fishing expert.